Nur (TV series)

-Nur is a 2018 Malaysian television drama series directed by Shahrulezad Mohameddin, starring Amyra Rosli as the titular role and Syafiq Kyle as Ustaz Adam.
+Nur is a 2018-2019 Malaysian television series directed by Shahrulezad Mohameddin, starring Amyra Rosli as the title role and Syafiq Kyle as Ustaz Adam.
 The series focuses on the relationship between a pious man and a prostitute who practices her faith in an unconventional manner.
 The premiere episode garnered 11 million viewers and became a controversy during its run.
 The series premiered on TV3 from 14 May 2018 to 14 June 2018 during the Ramadhan.
 A sequel, Nur 2 was aired in 2019, after the success of the prequel.

 A feature film based on the series was planned.
 However, the anticipated production did not materialise.
 A theatre staging based on the series also was planned.

-Plot

-The story begins with Datuk Haji Mohsen holding a feast to celebrate the return of his son Adam from Jordan [Middle East] where he had gone to further his studies.
-Adam is now a qualified Usuluddin (an Islamic scholarship) graduate.
-Upon returning to his homeland, Adam being the eldest son of Celebrity Ustaz Datuk Haji Mohsen, with his new status as an Ustaz coupled with his good looks starts to gain popularity.
-His older sister Aishah is aware of his potential to become as famous as their father who is thinking of retiring.
-For that, Aishah starts to groom her brother to eventually take over their father's place.
-Various television program dealings and endorsements are arranged by Aishah which promise lucrative returns.
-Adam is promoted as the famous young ustaz (Islamic scholar) who would inherit his father's popularity one day.
-But everything changes after he meets a mysterious woman outside the mosque, Nur.
+Episodes

+Season 1 (2018)

+Tells about Nur, a prostitute who wants to get out of her dirty life.
+The meeting with Ustaz Adam gave light to Nur.
+However, in seeking divine pleasure and true human love, Nur struggles with the acceptance of society, especially Adam's family which is highly respected.

+Season 2 (2019)

+Nur and Adam who continue their lives in the house of Miss Mona's legacy.
+In addition to teaching children to study at home.
+Adam is still continuing his activity of giving da'wah in the alleys which is also supported by Nur.
+Adam's subtle preaching approach by reaching out to the community in the brothel without judging anyone made him popular.
+In silence, Adam was observed by Juita, a popular prostitute and also Nur's friend in the alley.
+Juita also dreams of being like Nur.
+She wants Adam to be hers and is slowly looking for opportunities to accompany Adam.